envkey/envkey-ruby/README.md

 Now `STRIPE_SECRET_KEY` will stay automatically in sync for all the developers on your team.

-On your servers, set the `ENVKEY` as an environment variable instead of putting it in a `.env` file.
+For a server, generate a server `ENVKEY` in the EnvKey App, then set the `ENVKEY` as an environment variable instead of putting it in a `.env` file.

 Now your servers will stay in sync as well.
 If you need to rotate your `STRIPE_SECRET_KEY` you can do it in a few seconds in the EnvKey App, restart your servers, and you're good to go.
 All your team's developers and all your servers will have the new value.